Acewvrs/ceph-progress-doc/README.md

 I raised the issue on the official Ceph issue tracker. https://tracker.ceph.com/issues/68883

+### 11/12
+The timeout error has been resolved!

+Right now, I'm just waiting for our code to be reviewed.

+In the meantime, I'll work on the issue I found on 11/3.

 ### Output
 Full output of the command 'ceph mgr module ls ls -f json-pretty':